Stephen Nelson pointing to the words Expensive Error regarding business owner personal capital allocation mistakes.

 It’s just money scattered across opportunities.

-The best way I’ve found to solve these problems is by using a three-bucket framework.
+When providing comprehensive wealth management in Southlake and for founders across the country, the best way we solve these problems is by using a three-bucket framework.

 Every dollar should be allocated to one of three places: